 What’s it about?

 Particularly in the winter months, bronchiolitis presentations and admissions pose a significant burden to our hospitals.
 Studies frequently examine ways to reduce the need for hospitalisation.
-There was a period, a few years ago, where hypertonic saline was thought to be effective in the management of acute bronchiolitis, however further studies questioned this evidence.
+There was a period a few years ago when hypertonic saline was thought to be effective in the management of acute bronchiolitis; however, further studies questioned this evidence.
 This study is the largest single trial of nebulised hypertonic saline use in bronchiolitis.

 The trial examined 777 infants, who were otherwise healthy, and who presented to the Emergency Department with acute bronchiolitis.
-Infants were randomised to receive either 4ml of nebulised hypertonic saline (3%) or 4ml of nebulised normal saline (0.9%).
+Infants were randomly given either 4 ml of nebulised hypertonic saline (3%) or 4 ml of nebulised normal saline (0.9%).
 Treatments were given twice and over 20 minutes each time.
 The primary outcome was hospitalisation within 24 hours of presentation to the ED.

 After 24 hours, 48.1% of the hypertonic saline group were admitted to hospital, compared to 52.2% of the normal saline group.
 This was not statistically significant.

 There has been uncertainty about the utility of nebulised agents in bronchiolitis and the choice of agent.
 This paper demonstrates clearly that hypertonic saline has no benefit over normal saline.
 Additionally, it did show that patients in the hypertonic saline group demonstrated higher rates of mild adverse effects, such as worsening of their cough.

 The Bottom Line

 Nebulised hypertonic saline was no better than nebulised normal saline in preventing hospitalisation of infants with bronchiolitis presenting to the Emergency Department.
 It was associated with minor adverse effects.
 If you want to give an infant with acute bronchiolitis something nebulised, make it normal saline.

 Article 4: Another tool to help us assess paediatric mental health